torik42/YaLafi/README.md

 ```
     Environ(self, 'align', remove=True, add_pars=False),
 ```
-in 'Parameters.environment\_defs' of file yalafi/parameters.py,
-the equation environment is simply removed.
+in local variable 'environments' of file yalafi/packages/amsmath.py, the equation environment is simply removed.
 We get the following filter output that will probably cause a problem, even if the equation itself ends with a correct interpunction sign.